-AACSB: Reflective thinking AICPA BB: Critical Thinking

-AICPA FN: Measurement Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium

-Learning Objective: 02-06 Prepare the journal entry to consolidate the accounts of a subsidiary if dissolution takes place.

-Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination if dissolution does not take place.

-Topic: The Acquisition Method When Separate Incorporation Is Maintainea
+AACSB: Reflective thinking AICPA BB: Critical Thinking AICPA FN: Measurement Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-06 Prepare the journal entry to consolidate the accounts of a subsidiary if dissolution takes place.
+Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination it dissolution does not take place.
+Topic: Acquisition Method When Dissolution Takes Place Topic: The Acquisition Method When Separate Incorporation is Maintainea